phpactor/phpactor/doc/lsp/vim-lsp.rst

    This snippet depends on the "plenary" plugin (which is also required by "telescope")

-This command enables the following commands:
+This configuration snippet enables the following commands:

 - ``:LspPhpactorReindex``: Reindex the current project
 - ``:LspPhpactorStatus``: Show some useful information and statistics